utatatata/archlinux-install-scripts/README.md

 `base.sh`

-This script should be run in the live environment.
+This script should be run in a live environment.
 If you are using a wireless connection, you need to be connected to the Internet using `wifi-menu` or other tools before running.

 ```sh